-Woodbury offers three different computer degrees.
+Woodbury offers four different computer degrees.

 The programs each are centered on computing, but apply it in different contexts:

 All computing programs share a common core of courses, allowing students to cross different disciplines and get a wide view of the different approaches to technology.

 Not sure which program is for you?
 Take our computing quiz!

 This STEM program is an art and technology hybrid degree focusing on emerging digital practices by working with interactive environments, experiential design, and human interaction.
 It uses computer science as a tool to innovate within fields of design, entertainment, and media arts; enabling students to develop into creators and innovators, preparing them for exciting and cutting-edge careers.

 The CIS program teaches students to create and deploy the latest cutting-edge systems in business.
 Graduates will be able to fill any IT role, from creating websites to creating mobile apps, visualizing data, and leading organizations.
 Woodbury’s School of Business is accredited by AACSB and ACBSP, placing us in the top 4% of schools worldwide.